gortali/my_dotfiles/README.md

 - **download**: config checkout
 - then, use **config** as you would use **git** (add, status, commit, push...)

-**Note**: for git hooks usage need to have autopep8 installed
+**Note**: uncomment out "source .bashrc.post1" from .bashrc if needed **Note**: for git hooks usage need to have autopep8 installed